-- Subsumption architecture started with Brooks. - Idea is that: - Build basic behaviour; - When that is refined, add a subsuming behaviour; - When that is refined, add another; - - . . . - So far as I know, the maximum "stack height" is not \that\ high. - However, there are other ways of making the approach more sophisticated.
+- Subsumption architecture started with Brooks. - Idea is that: - Build basic behavior; - When that is refined, add a subsuming behavior; - When that is refined, add another; - . . . - So far as I know, the maximum "stack height" is not that high. - However, there are other ways of making the approach more sophisticated.

-- We can make the approach more flexible: - Rather than having a fixed set of behaviours, construct a task specific set. - (Plan, but in terms of behaviours not actions.) - We can improve on subsumption. - Rather than having one behaviour replace another, merge behaviours. - (Imagine being able to do a weighted sum of actions.) - Both these features are available in Saffiotti's THINKING CAP.
+- We can make the approach more flexible: - Rather than having a fixed set of behaviors, construct a task specific set. - (Plan, but in terms of behaviors not actions.) - We can improve on subsumption. - Rather than having one behavior replace another, merge behaviors. - (Imagine being able to do a weighted sum of actions.) - Both these features are available in Saffiotti's THINKING CAP.